 Your cover letter is also a good opportunity to highlight novel skills.
 Since you’ve spent the last several years in the classroom, you may have worked with more modern technology or been introduced to new techniques than what the company is currently using.
 This knowledge can benefit you as a candidate.

-When you should send a cover letter
+When you should send a cover letter as a recent grad

 When applying for a job